Dušan Basta

-Dušan Basta (Душан Баста, /sh/; born 18 August 1984) is a Serbian former professional footballer who played as a right-sided full-back.
+Dušan Basta (Душан Баста, /sh/; born 18 August 1984) is a Serbian former professional footballer who played as a right-back.

 Basta made his international debut for Serbia and Montenegro in 2005, and later was selected in the squad for the 2006 FIFA World Cup.
 He was also capped for Serbia, making his final cap in 2018.

 Club career

 Early years

-The first football step Basta made was when he was eight – in local football club PKB from Padinska Skela, the suburb where he lived and where he was born.
+The first football step Basta took was when he was eight – in local football club PKB from Padinska Skela, the suburb where he was born and raised.
 He then signed for Red Star aged thirteen, becoming a part of one of the most talented generations in the history of Red Star's youth academy.

 Red Star Belgrade

-Basta signed his first professional contract at the age of 17, when he together with a few teammates from Red Star's youth team broke out into the senior squad.
+Basta signed his first professional contract at the age of 17, when he together with a few teammates from Red Star's youth team broke into the senior squad.
 He made his professional debut on his 18th birthday (18 August 2002) in a 1–0 defeat from Sutjeska in Nikšić, Montenegro.
 In the following, his second season, he played on loan in Jedinstvo Ub (along with Aleksandar Luković and Boško Janković).
-Over the season Basta displayed great technique, skills, and pass accuracy and very soon he became one of the most important players for Red Star Belgrade.
+Over the season Basta displayed great technique, and pass accuracy and soon became one of the most important players for Red Star Belgrade.
 In April 2005 Basta suffered an injury which kept him out of football for five months.
 By the end of his spell at Red Star, Basta won six trophies with Red Star Belgrade, including three domestic doubles.